icecoolinux/StockTradingRL/README.md

 Thanks for the book that I can study and understand about Reinforcement Learning.
 * Maxim Lapan. *Deep Reiforcement Learning Hands-On*

+## Future work
+* Make a league where the best agents go to the next competition.
+* Make a recurrent neural network (use LSTM).